 - 6. Minimum Call Requirement Compliance will not be calculated until an emergency response zone achieves at least 100 calls at the end of the month.
 In the event there are not at least 100 calls in that zone, calls are added to the subsequent month, or months until the 100-call count has been reached or exceeded.
 Liquidated damages are only assessed if an emergency response zone is non-compliant, less than 90%, at the end of a month where the cumulative call volume meets or exceeds 100 calls. - 7.
 Liquidated Damages Extended Response Time The Contractor may be assessed liquidated damages if there is a single Extended Response greater than 10:00 minutes beyond the minimum response time for that Zone.
 Example: An Urban response requirement of 6:59 has an on-scene time greater than 16:59 (minutes and seconds), the provider will be assessed and pay liquidated damages in the amount of \$500.00 for being over ten minutes late on that one response.
-This applies to Contractor or Subcontractor response, in either case the Contractor will be held responsible.
 CVEMSA will require the Contractor to audit all Extended responses for root cause and conduct a quality improvement review on the patient and ePCR to determine if any negative outcome may be attributed to the Extended response.
 The chart below illustrates the liquidated damages that may be assessed by CVEMSA.